TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 > Chk.
 Overheated grappling, that wastefully eats into time better spent resting our muscles.

 Lae'zel is ruthless in battle, but does not cling to resentment or seeks needless retribution.
 We can observe this when her argument with Shadowheart eventually escalates into a duel to the death.
 Since Shadowheart has no real chance against Lae'zel, she tries to murder her in her sleep.
-If we manage to diffuse the situation, Lae'zel will comment on the event as if this were the natural order of the world:
+If we manage to defuse the situation, Lae'zel will comment on the event as if this were the natural order of the world:

 > It is over, where I am concerned.
 It is through conflict that we strengthen our bonds.